hadley/recipes/recipes/cakes/easy-mix-no-crumble-christmas-or-wedding-cake.md

----
-name: Easy Mix, no crumble,  Christmas or Wedding Cake
+# Easy Mix, no crumble,  Christmas or Wedding Cake
-source: Jo from NHSC
+From: Jo from NHSC
----

 * 1 tin sweetened condensed milk
 * 1/4 lb butter